 The Library Company’s robust fellowship program provides research support for short-term, dissertation, and postdoctoral research in a range of disciplines relating to the history of the United States and the Atlantic world in the 17th, 18th, and 19th centuries.
-Many fellowships are co-sponsored by the Historical Society of Pennsylvania, which is located in adjacent quarters on Locust Street, and fellows are encouraged to make use of both institutions’ rich holdings.
-The Library Company’s Cassatt House fellows’ residence offers several rooms at reasonable rates, and research fellows have the opportunity to participate in the vibrant intellectual and cultural life of the Philadelphia region.
+The program is offered in partnership with the Historical Society of Pennsylvania, which is located in adjacent quarters on Locust Street, and fellows are encouraged to make use of both institutions’ rich holdings.
+Research fellows have the opportunity to participate in the vibrant intellectual and cultural life of the Philadelphia region.

 Program in African American History